vmware-tanzu/community-edition/docs/site/content/docs/latest/scale-delete-mgmt.md

    tanzu config server delete my-vsphere-mc
    ```

-Running the `tanzu config server delete` command removes the cluster details from the `~/.tanzu/config.yaml` and `~/.kube-tkg/config.yaml` files.
+This removes the cluster details from the `~/.tanzu/config.yaml` and `~/.kube-tkg/config.yaml` files.
 It does not delete the management cluster itself, if it still exists.
-To delete a  management cluster rather than just remove it from the Tanzu CLI configuration, see [Delete Management Clusters](#delete).

 ## Delete Management Clusters

 To delete a management cluster, run the `tanzu management-cluster delete` command.

-When you run `tanzu management-cluster delete`, Tanzu Commuity Edition creates a temporary `kind` cleanup cluster on your bootstrap machine to manage the deletion process.
+When you run `tanzu management-cluster delete`, Tanzu Community Edition creates a temporary `kind` cleanup cluster on your bootstrap machine to manage the deletion process.
 The `kind` cluster is removed when the deletion process completes.

 1. To see all your management clusters, run `tanzu login`.